AvivNaaman/smb-rs/crates/smb/docs/threading_models.md

 }
 ```

 In this case, the main function is special, since we use `tokio::main` to invoke the async main through the tokio runtime.
-The same goes when implementing your code, and simple elimintaion of `async` and `await` is not enough to adapt the code from async to sync.
+The same goes when implementing your code, and simple elimination of `async` and `await` is not enough to adapt the code from async to sync.

 ## Choosing a Threading Model